sahrk/DGGRID/examples/README.txt

   dggrid theFileName.meta

-Two bash shell scripts are provided for running the
+The two bash shell scripts below are provided for running the examples.
+We recommend running cleanexamples.sh (see below) before each run of these scripts to avoid spurious error messages.
-examples:

   doexamples.sh - executes all examples and performs a
     diff of the output files with output that has been